alialib/alia-html-starter/README.md

 1. Edit `app.cpp` and try some things.
 You can find lots of ready-to-use code snippets within [the HTML demos](https://html.alia.dev/) and [the docs](https://alia.dev/).

+   Just rebuild and do a hard-refresh (ctrl-F5) to see your changes.

    Also feel free to edit `index.html` and `style.css`.